Xiaofei-it/Shelly/README.md

 to the result or the failure of the HTTP request.
 We can see the changes of each component from a single place.

-Note that the above code will not perform any actions!
+Note that, actually the above code will not perform any actions unless the Domino is invoked!
 What the code does is simply committing and storing the Domino for later use.
 To make the Domino perform actions, you should invoke the Domino.
 Only after the Domino is invoked will it perform actions.

-This is just a simple example.
+These are just simple examples.
 Actually, the Shelly library is very powerful, which will be introduced in the following sections.

 ## Philosophy